zrmacc/MCC/README.md

 ## 2   1    3      1
 ## 3   1    5      1
 ```
-then, for analysis, the subject's is assumed to have been censored after the last event:
+then, for analysis, the subject is assumed to have been censored after the last event, as in the following:

 ```
 ##   idx time status